 Brainstorm your essay.
-Write down as many things as you can think of. to plan your writing • Write a Characteristics (what these rough draft • Ask a friend to edit the draft • Revise your text and animals look like) make the necessary corrections • Then write it neatly in your book.
+Write down as many things as you can think of.

+Use a mind map to help you to plan your writing • Write a Characteristics (what these rough draft • Ask a friend to edit the draft • Revise your text and animals look like) make the necessary corrections • Then write it neatly in your book.
 Habitat (place where they are found)